Introduction

 By default, the function computes consensus metrics (mean, median,

-range, and standard deviation) for each model across its replicates (if
+range, and standard deviation) for each model across its partitions (if

 more than one model was selected), as well as a general consensus across